This post is about how a really high-quality tape is better than paint for marking floors. It’s also cheaper in the long-run, too!

 - My last reason tape is superior to paint for marking floors is because you can print messages on them.

 Say, you need to have a custom word printed on it that reads “CAUTION FORKLIFTS!”
 With Paint, you would have to either make a stencil and re-paint everything, or you could just order floor tape with custom printing on it.
-You can even print on Clear Floor Tape Laminate with this Thermal Printer, and put that down on top of your colored tape.

 I think these reasons make a pretty clear argument for using tape in a factory, warehouse, or some other production type facility.